Border guard: Serbia

 The Border Units (Граничне Јединице) were the military border guard of Serbia, until their disbandment on 1 February 2007.
 The Border Units consisted of 17 battalions, totaling between 5,500 and 7,000 personnel.
 They were spread out over more than a hundred border posts.
 The fittest conscripts were assigned to the Border Units, and underwent training similar to Special Forces.
 Under Serbian and also Yugoslav law, the Border Units were the only military formations that were allowed to conduct combat operations during peacetime.

-During the Kosovo war the Border Units regularly intercepted KLA fighters and arms smugglers coming from Albania.
-As the NATO bombing campaign was augmented by a ground offensive on the Federal Republic of Yugoslavia, specifically on Košare and Paštrik, the 53rd Border Battalion successfully defended the state border.
-They were also utilized in preventing illegal crossings of men and war material from North Macedonia to Serbia during the Insurgency in the Preševo Valley.

 Today the border is guarded by the units of the Ministry of Internal Affairs, specifically the Border Police.
 Their tasks are defined as: monitoring of the state border, increasing the level of security on airports and international waterways on the Danube, Sava, and Tisa rivers, suppression of cross-border crime, risk analysis, controlling the movement and stay of foreigners, and operation of border crossings.

 Singapore

 As an island, Singapore is surrounded by water and does not share land borders with other countries.

-Hence, border security is the responsibility of the Police Coast Guard, a specialised division of the Singapore Police Force that monitors and enforces its maritime borders.
+The Border control at Changi Airport, Seletar Airport, Singapore Cruise Centre, Marina Bay Cruise Centre Singapore, Tanah Merah Ferry Terminal, Marina South Pier, Tuas Checkpoint, Woodlands Checkpoint and Woodlands Train Checkpoint, Immigration and Checkpoints Authority and Singapore Customs control the passengers, vehicles and commodities.